 - Addressing a Current Budget Deficit

-Many local governments and school districts will be faced with budgetary shortfalls as a result of COVID pandemic-related expenditures being underestimated in the current budget.
+Local governments and school districts may be faced with budgetary shortfalls as a result of expenditures being underestimated in the current budget.
 Governing boards should consider modifying the current budget to lessen potential operating deficits.
 The following resources can assist you:

 Managing Your Budget in Times of Fiscal Stress